cysouw/diathesis/text/c09_zuInfinitive.md

 f. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'to must', *können* 'to can'
 :::

 In between these extremes on are various further possibilities.
-First, the group of verbs that allow both stage 1 and 2 without any obvious differences in meaning [@last b] are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
+First, the group of verbs that allow for both stage 1 and 2 without any obvious differences in meaning [@last b] are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
 Various lists are found in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
-A survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
-Typical *Modalitätsverben* with different possible sentence structure, but without different meaning, are *anfangen, aufhören, beginnen, erlauben, heißen, helfen, lehren, lernen, verbieten, vergessen, verlangen, versuchen, wagen*.
-Examples of both options for the verb *heißen* 'to mean' are shown in [@next].
-These verbs will not be further discussed in this chapter.
+A short survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
+From a quick search in the ~~DWDS~~ corpus it appears that the the following verbs are the most interesting for further research (i.e. these verbs are frequently attested with both sentence structures, but without obvious differences in meaning between those structures): *anfangen, aufhören, beabsichtigen, beginnen, erlauben, gedenken, glauben, heißen, helfen, hoffen, lehren, lernen, lieben, sich lohnen, machen, meinen, streben, trachten, sich trauen, vergessen, versuchen, vorgeben, wagen, wünschen*.
+Examples with the verb *wünschen* 'to wish' are shown in [@next].
+These verbs will not be further discussed in this chapter, but they deserve more research.

-=> heißen, helfen, lehren also without *zu*

 ::: ex
-- Dafür sind Radfahrern manche landschaftlich besonders schöne Abschnitte des Pilgerfußweges in Spanien verschlossen, wenn es auf schmalen, steinigen Wegen bergauf und bergab zu laufen heißt.^[~~DWDS~~: Die Zeit, 05.04.1991, Nr.
-15]
-- Das hätte geheißen, den Dritten Weltkrieg zu riskieren.^[Berliner Zeitung, 29.04.1995]
+- Es gebe viele Stimmen in der CSU, die ihm gewünscht hätten, eine längere Auszeit zu nehmen.^[~~DWDS~~: Die Zeit, 23.11.2011 (online).]
+- Das war es was er zu hören gewünscht hatte.^[~~DWDS~~: Fontane, Theodor: Wanderungen durch die Mark Brandenburg.
+Bd.
+4: Spreeland.
+Berlin, 1882.]
 :::

-All verbs that only allow for stage 2 [@llast d], or have a special meaning when used as stage 2 [@llast c], will be discussed in detail in this chapter.
+All verbs that only allow for stage 2 [@llast d] and those that have a special meaning when used as stage 2 [@llast c] will be discussed in detail in this chapter.
 The explicit claim is that this chapter presents a complete list of such verbs.
 However, special care has to be taken with polysemies.
 Many of the verbs that are discussed in this chapter occur both in stage 1 and stage 2, but with clearly different meanings.
 For example, in its lexical meaning *versprechen* means 'to promise' and then it is not coherent [@next a].
 In contrast, in its evidential meaning *versprechen* means something like 'there is evidence for it' and then it is coherent [@next b].
 Although this correlation is not 100% perfect, there is a very strong tendency for the different meanings to also show different syntactic constructions (see [@sec:zuinfinitive-drohen]).

 ::: ex
 - Er verspricht rechtzeitig nach Hause zu kommen. \